drzel/vim-scrolloff-fraction/README.md

-# vim-scroll-off-fraction
+# vim-scrolloff-fraction

-Scroll off as a fraction of window height.
+`scrolloff` as a fraction of window height.

 ## Why?

 I don't like my cursor line getting too close to the top or the bottom of the screen.
-But I also don't like it being a fixed number of lines, given varying window heights, especially when splitting horizontally.
-This plugin allows you to set scrolloff to a fraction of the total window height.
+But I also don't like it being an absolutely fixed number of lines, given varying window heights, especially when splitting horizontally.
+This plugin allows you to set `scrolloff` to a fraction of the total window height.

 ## Installation